aqsaishtiaq19/aqsaishtiaq19/README.md

 # Hi, I'm Aqsa Ishtiaq 👋

-I'm a Full Stack Developer from Lahore, Pakistan, who came into tech through an unconventional path — two Master's degrees in English Literature and Education Leadership taught me how to think clearly, communicate well, and solve problems creatively.
+I'm a **Full Stack Developer (MERN)** from Lahore, Pakistan, who came into tech through an unconventional path — two Master's degrees in English Literature and Education Leadership taught me how to think clearly, communicate well, and solve problems creatively.
 Now I build things for the web.

-I work with the MERN stack (MongoDB, Express.js, React, Node.js) and deploy real world applications using MongoDB Atlas, Vercel and Render.
+I work with the **MERN stack** (MongoDB, Express.js, React, Node.js) and deploy real-world applications using MongoDB Atlas, Vercel, and Render.
+I shipped a **live, deployed full stack application** within months of starting — and I'm now seeking a paid internship to bring that same speed to a real engineering team.

+---

-What I Work With
+## 🛠️ What I Work With

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)
 ![React](https://img.shields.io/badge/React-20232A?style=flat&logo=react&logoColor=61DAFB)